TensorFlow on GPU

 Note

-It can be useful to do an initial module purge to ensure nothing from previous experiments is loaded before loading modules for the first time.
+It can be useful to do an initial module reset to ensure nothing from previous experiments is loaded before loading modules for the first time.

 Note